We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-You may be considering a protein powder for weight gain.
-Our top pick comes from Transparent Labs.
+Our top protein powder for weight gain comes from Transparent Labs.
 Keep reading for a dietitian’s full list of the best options and how to know when you need a mass gainer.

 - Best overall: Transparent Labs Mass Gainer | Skip to review